 In 2007, the twin sisters who ran a small parts supply company C&D Distributors LLC realized they could get away with altering their invoices to greatly inflate the shipping costs and prices of their items.
 Small parts such as washers and bolts, which cost pennies, were invoiced to the U.S. Department of Defense for hundreds of thousands of dollars.
 These astronomically high charges went unnoticed by the DoD, which later admitted to automatically paying invoices to expedite shipments of crucial items to troops in Iraq and Afghanistan.
 By the time they were caught, the sisters had received more than $20.5M for goods and services they conjured out of thin air.

 Even large tech companies aren’t immune to invoice fraud.
 From 2013 to 2015, a Lithuanian man named Evaldas Rimasauskas orchestrated a combined phishing and invoice scheme targeting Google and Facebook.
 He posed as an employee of Taiwan-based computer manufacturer Quanta Computer, and emailed false invoices to Google and Facebook, who paid him a combined $120M over the course of two years.
 Rimasauskas was eventually caught and extradited to the US, where he was charged with wire fraud, money laundering, and identity theft.
 He now faces up to 40 years in prison.

 The sheer volume of invoices companies receive may make auditing them seem like an impossible task, but a lack of oversight and anti-fraud controls make your organization vulnerable to fraud like the outrageous examples listed above.
-Our Invoice and Contract Audit product offers real-time audit of invoices, contracts, and purchase orders to help you identify fraudulent merchants, billing mistakes, and payment term violations to decrease spend in your accounts payable process and give you peace of mind.
+Our AP Audit and Contract Audit offers real-time audit of invoices, contracts, and purchase orders to help you identify fraudulent merchants, billing mistakes, and payment term violations to decrease spend in your accounts payable process and give you peace of mind.
 Get started today.